JeanGohin11/future_compound_flood_drought/README.md

 and abrupt (< 30 days lag) transitions.
 Data is first retrieved, merged and pre-processed from the annuna (HPC) system (https://wiki.anunna.wur.nl/index.php/Main_Page).
 Droughts and floods are first extracted with the drought_flood_extraction scripts.
 Then, the CFD event types are detected and their characteristics (frequency, severity, seasonality, drought-flood dependence) analyzed using the data_analysis scripts.
-The data was then summarized ad visualised using the data_visualisation_summaries scripts.
+The data was then summarized and visualised using the data_visualisation_summaries scripts.

 ## Installation
 The extraction and analysis scripts are written in Python 3.3 language and require the installation of the following libraries: